 Margin accounts are necessary for short sellers

-Should the price increase, short sellers must have enough capacity in their margin accounts to cover and sell out of the position.
+If the price increases, short sellers must have enough capacity in their margin accounts to cover and buy back the position.

 Margin accounts are subject to margin calls